 When it comes to university studies we know that successful students routinely set achievable academic goals.
 Goal setting focuses the mind; forces you to be specific; and requires that you learn to prioritise, manage your time and make a commitment to completing tasks

-During the course of your studies you may encounter procrastination, low motivation, ill health, personal problems, anxiety, depression and self-doubt.
-In fact, many issues can get in the way of your personal and academic progress.
+During your studies, you may encounter procrastination, low motivation, ill health, personal problems, anxiety, depression and self-doubt.
+Many issues can get in the way of your personal and academic progress.
 However, applying the basic strategies of establishing realistic goals, prioritising tasks, and setting achievable timeframes can be very useful in getting you back on track.
 Successfully achieving your goals will contribute positively to your sense of effectiveness as a student, boost your confidence and encourage you to keep achieving.

 Commit a set time each week to relax in a quiet setting and consider the study goals you would like to achieve over the coming week.

 Write goals down as they come to you.
 Once completed, rewrite them in order of priority eg a) must do, b) important, and c) less important.
 Make sure that your goals are specific, achievable, measurable and time-limited.

 Break down large goals into smaller, more manageable tasks that can be achieved in short time frames.
 Creating daily ‘To Do’ lists is a great way of doing this.